(Foreign Language Translations)

 Chapter 17: Plaza

-Subtitle D - Residential House (R) Zones - (former R-1-A through R-3 zones, including those with overlays)
+Subtitle D - Residential House (R) Zones

 Contains development standards, including height, lot occupancy, setback, accessory standards, etc. for low- to moderate-density residential areas.
 It also includes the rules regarding § 223 (special exceptions for single-family dwellings) in the current Zoning Regulations, which can be found in the new § 5201.

-Contains development standards, including height, lot occupancy, setback, accessory standards, etc. for areas developed primarily with row dwellings, but within which there have been limited conversions of dwellings or other buildings into more than two dwellings units.
+Contains development standards, including height, lot occupancy, setback, accessory standards, etc. for areas developed primarily with row dwellings, but within which there have been limited conversions of dwellings or other buildings into more than two dwelling units.

-Subtitle F - Residential Apartment (RA) Zones- (former R-5 zones, including those with overlays)
+Subtitle F - Residential Apartment (RA) Zones

 Contains development standards, including height, lot occupancy, setback, accessory standards, etc. for moderate- or high-density residential areas suitable for multi-household development.